Welcome to your big preview of every new Netflix Original series set to debut in 2023 or beyond.

 - Untitled Stranger Things Spin-off – The Duffer Brothers are working on a Stranger Things spin-off.

 - Unstable – Comedy series starring Fred Armisen and Sian Clifford.

 - Watergate – Limited series from George Clooney and Matt Charman on the infamous Watergate scandal.

 - Wellmania – Australian comedy series about a young woman who throws herself into a wellness journey.
-Expected to hit Netflix in January 2023.

-- White Stork – Political thriller miniseries starring Tom Hiddleston – production was supposed to begin in 2022 but yet to happen.
+- White Stork – Political thriller miniseries starring Tom Hiddleston – production was supposed to begin in 2022 but has yet to happen.